stefanpearson/codename_velociraptor/readme.md

         </div>
     </div>

-The concept of this content being a tabbed card set is *presentational* and *behavioral* and should be treated as an enhancement.
+The concept of this content being a tabbed card set is *presentational* and *behavioural* and should be treated as an enhancement.
 Therefore using Javascript, you can manipulate this structure on the client and style it accordingly.
 A benefit of this is that you may not want a tabbed UI in certain situations, i.e. mobile devices, so no additional fallback work is required.

 `section`, `article`, `aside` are section level elements.
 All elements are semantically relative to the nearest section level element.